Drama is taught as a discrete subject which also lends itself to cross-curricular links, particularly in relation to English.

 - pantomime visits to school.

-Every two years, the children put on a whole-school production.
-This includes auditions, call-backs, double casting, understanding stage directions, learning scripts, developing characterisation, use of radio mics, performing songs and following choreographic routines.
+Every two years, the children put on a school production.
+This includes auditions, call-backs, double casting, understanding stage directions, learning scripts, developing characterisation, performing songs and following choreographic routines.

 Previous school productions have included: Bugsy Malone, Jungle Book, Aesop’s Fables, Peter Pan, Beauty and the Beast, The Wizard of Oz and Alice in Wonderland.